eazeldon/Django-mini-project4/README.md

 •	https://www.freeformatter.com/
 o	For html validation

 Testing result revealed that the site is not perfect on all screens but that was expected.
-The site layout was designed with the intent to be as good as possible on iPad as top priority, followed by desktop viewing and mobile screens as the lowest priority.
+The site layout was designed with the intent to be as good as possible on iPhone as top priority, followed by desktop viewing and tablet screens as the lowest priority.
+The reasoning for the priority is given in the design section.
-The reason for putting mobile as lowest priority is that it will always be difficult to view the designs in detail on a smaller screen.
-Ipad was given higher priority than desktop as more and more people seem to be using tablets instead of laptops.

 ### Errors left unaddressed
 When using an html validator the following issues were identified, but since I could not identify any errors on my site as a result of them, they were left unaddressed